Perform Risk Analysis to Meet Oversight Compliance Expectations

 Final Thought: Follow Up Activities for Managing Risk

 Once analysis actions have been performed, common follow up activities are:

 - Creation of corrective-preventative actions;

-- Issue investigation and follow up review (validation);
+- If warranted, conduct investigation and follow up review (validation);

 Some resources that may greatly aid you in your risk analysis efforts are the following free content: